seniorcreative/react-coding-test-oct-24/README.md

 * Add any relevant info about your approach to the challenge to `SOLUTION.md`
 * Return the completed solution as a `.zip` archive

+### For bonus points

+* Build an "Advisory detail" template and output additional detail about an advisory which can be accessed via the advisory list.

 ### Things you aren't required to do

 - Paginate results